 Are you trying to funnel sales leads through the pipeline and turn them into closed customers?

 It is typically a concern raised by a prospect that becomes a roadblock in the sales interaction and obstructs the sales process.
-These objections could be anything from budget constraints to lack of inclination towards the product, or wrong timing.
+These objections could be anything from budget constraints to a lack of inclination towards the product or wrong timing.

 Here are some of the common sales objections every B2B sales rep hears at some point during the selling process: